Tragedy in Fisterra: eight-year-old boy dies in fall from port

 The design of ports and high-altitude areas often prioritizes functionality over child safety.
 Railings, fences, and signage comply with adult-oriented regulations but rarely consider a child's unpredictable mobility.
 Proximity detection systems or additional protective nets could mitigate risks.
 However, their implementation is not mandatory in open spaces.
 The technology exists; the decision to apply it depends on budgets and political will.

-The port: the new amusement park without a maintenance crew 🎢
+The port: the new unsupervised amusement park 🎢

-Because nothing beats a 15-meter pier without a railing, Fort Boyard-style, for kids to play hide and seek.
-Of course, then we're surprised that little ones have better reflexes for dodging seagulls than for calculating distances.
-At least, if you fall, you have a sea view.
-But hey, urban adventure is in fashion: now the port competes with Monopoly in financial risks, though here the prize is somewhat more definitive.
+Because there's nothing quite like a 15-meter pier without a railing, straight out of Fort Boyard, for kids to play hide and seek.
+Sure, then we're surprised that children have better reflexes for dodging seagulls than for judging distances.
+At least if you fall, you get a sea view.
+But hey, urban adventure is in fashion: now the port competes with Monopoly in financial risks, though here the prize is a bit more final.